Jimmy Panetta: 2020

 Panetta was reelected to a third term, defeating Republican challenger Jeff Gorman, a financial adviser, with 76.8% of the vote.

+2022

+Due to redistricting, the incumbent changed from Democrat Zoe Lofgren to fellow Democrat Jimmy Panetta.
+Panetta, who had represented the 20th district since 2017, was re-elected in 2022 in the newly-drawn 19th district.
+He again defeated Gorman, who sought a rematch after the 2020 campaign, by a margin of 67.3% to 23.3%.
+The remaining vote was spread out among other candidates.

+2024

+In 2024, Panetta defeated the Republican candidate, auto shop manager Jason Anderson, by a margin of 65% to 28.6%.

 Congress

 Panetta was sworn into office on January 3, 2017.
 House Democrats selected him to be a regional whip for Northern California, the Central Coast, Hawaii and the U.S. Pacific Islands.

 Twice, in 2018 and in 2019, Panetta introduced a bill commonly stylized as the KITTEN Act, a legislative proposal to curtail certain types of animal testing.

-As of October 2021, Panetta had voted in line with Joe Biden's stated position 100% of the time.

 In February 2023, during the Russo-Ukrainian War, Panetta signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

 During May 2024, Panetta joined a bipartisan House delegation that traveled to Taiwan to signal support for the newly elected pro-Taiwanese independence government in the aftermath of Chinese military exercises that simulated a blockade of Taiwan.